Seagate/cortx-k8s/README.md

 ### Log collection for CORTX on Kubernetes

-To gather logs from a CORTX on Kubernetes deployment, run the `logs-cortx-cloud` script while passing in the `solution.yaml` file to it.
+To gather logs from a CORTX on Kubernetes deployment, run the `logs-cortx-cloud.sh` script while passing in the `solution.yaml` file to it.

 ```bash
 ./logs-cortx-cloud.sh --solution-config solution.yaml